rxweb/RxWebCore.Docs/Docs/step-by-step-guide/project-structure.md

 ## BoundedContext
 This project contains BoundedContexts which are made based upon the defined modules.
 Each context can work independently based upon its concept.
 It has `MainSqlDbContext` which is used to resolve the database connection based upon the configuration of the app setting through the  GetConnection method of `BaseDbContext`.
 For performing multitenancy and connection resilency `BaseBoundedDbContext` is used.
 The Bounded context will inherit from `BaseBoundedDbContext` for resolving database configurations.

-## Domain
-Domain project contains Domain services which are made whenever `high complexity` APIs are made.
-This means that whenever a domain controller is made, it will make a domain class  for adding custom `business logic` of the domain which will be generated in the Domain project under its module's folder and its reference will be given in the controller.

 ## Unit Of Work
 This project contains `Uow` class for its respective BoundedContext to follow repository pattern which provides methods through which the data can be manipulated.
 It has `BaseUow` which uses the `IRepositoryProvider` and the `IDbContext` to provide the `CoreUnitOfWork` methods to the particular domain.
 Each domain contains a folder having Uow classes which are used in the controllers.